Lessons Learned from Whales: Be a “Killer” Female

-Three “disclaimers” before sharing one of the very valuable lessons I have learned from whales.
+Three “disclaimers” before sharing one of the most valuable lessons I have learned from whales.

 1) For the purposes of this blog, I am referencing the world’s biggest dolphin as both “Orca” and “Killer Whales”.
 Please know that “Orcinus orca” only camouflages our branding and past misunderstanding of the species as it roughly translates into “demon of the underworld”.
 Clearly the species did not name itself.